Python-David/vaultedb/docs/storage/storage_user_doc.md

 store.insert({"title": "My First Day", "mood": "🌞"})
 ```

-* VaultDB checks that the document is a Python dictionary.
+* vaultedb checks that the document is a Python dictionary.
 * It assigns a UUID `_id` if one isn't provided.
-* If the `_id` already exists, VaultDB raises a `DuplicateIDError`.
+* If the `_id` already exists, vaultedb raises a `DuplicateIDError`.
 * It writes the entire updated store to disk **atomically** (via a temp file and `os.replace`).

 **Why This Matters:** Timi doesn't have to worry about ID generation, data corruption, or managing database setup.